Solving the Mystery of the Mystery Books Genre

 What was the first mystery book?

-Although mysteries were not necessarily a new literary form at this time, Edgar Allan Poe was the first to introduce a character that solved a mystery by analyzing the facts of the case.
+The Murders in the Rue Morgue by Edgar Allan Poe is generally considered to be the first detective story.
+The story first appeared in Graham’s Lady’s and Gentleman’s magazine and describes the extraordinary analytical power used by the character Monsieur C. Auguste Dupin to solve a series of murders that take place in Paris.
+Although mysteries were not necessarily a new literary form at this time, Edgar Allan Poe was the first to introduce a character who solved a mystery by analyzing the facts of the case.
 Poe referred to this as “logical reasoning.”
 After the publication of Poe’s story, similar detective stories began to appear in the form of novels, with one of the first being The Moonstone by Wilkie Collins in 1868.
-What is perhaps the greatest fictional detective of all time, Sherlock Holmes, first appeared in Sir Arthur Conan Doyle’s book A Study In Scarlet in 1887.
+What is perhaps the greatest fictional detective of all time, Sherlock Holmes, first appeared in Sir Arthur Conan Doyle’s book A Study in Scarlet in 1887.

-If this is your first visit to Looks Like Books, check out our About page so you can learn a little more about me and my Looks Like Books mission.
+And if this is your first visit to Looks Like Books, check out our About page so you can learn a little more about me and my Looks Like Books mission.

 Please Share This Post!

-Similar Posts
+Related Posts